-Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the throttle valve shaft in the case of the carburettor or fuel injection system in petrol engines.
-Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the first junction with the air ducting from the air filter in the case of a diesel or throttle less petrol engine (e.g. BMW).
+i) Petrol engines: Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the throttle valve flange for NA engines.
+For turbo engines it is from the mounting face on the inlet ports of the cylinder head to the first junction with the air ducting from the charge air cooler. ii) Diesel engines: Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the first junction with the air ducting from the air filter for NA engines or the air ducting from the charge air cooler for turbo engines.